zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 2: Review Advanced Data Security Vulnerability Assessment

-In this task, you will review an assessment report generated by ADS for the `ContosoInsurance` database.
+In this task, you review an assessment report generated by ADS for the `ContosoInsurance` database.
 The [SQL Vulnerability Assessment service](https://docs.microsoft.com/azure/sql-database/sql-vulnerability-assessment) is a service that provides visibility into your security state, and includes actionable steps to resolve security issues, and enhance your database security.

 1. Return to the **Advanced Data Security** blade for the `ContosoInsurance` SQL database and then select the **Vulnerability Assessment** tile.